-Webcams, USB cameras and built in cameras are automatically managed by iSentry.
-IP cameras have to be manually added and removed.
-There are also some features that are not available for IP cameras like changing the resolution and recording audio.
+Webcams, USB cameras and built-in cameras are automatically managed by iSentry.
+IP cameras should be manually added and removed.
+There are also some features that are not available to IP cameras like changing the resolution and recording audio.

 Webcams, USB cameras and built in cameras

-You can change the name of the camera (“Name” text field).
+You can change the name of the camera (the Name text field).
 Other parameters are described in the “Recording” section.

 Settings for the IP cameras look like this:

-You also can change the name of the camera (“Name” text field) and other parameters are described in “Recording section”.
+Also, you can change the name of the camera (the Name text field) and other parameters are described in “Recording” section.

-“User/Password” fields are mandatory in case the IP camera requires authentication.
+The Username/Password fields are mandatory, in case the IP camera requires authentication.

-You can later change the URL, name and other IP camera information by pressing on “Edit URL and Credentials” button.
+You can later change the URL, name and other IP camera information by clicking the “Edit URL and Credentials” button.

 How to Start Detection

-You can start/stop motion detection manually or by using the Scheduling feature.
-There are several ways to start motion detection manually:
+You can start/stop the motion detection manually or by using the Scheduling feature.
+There are several ways to start the motion detection manually:

 - Press the Command + R on your keyboard